joshhanley/livewire-autocomplete/README.md

 ## Demo App

-The source code for a demo of this Livewire Autocomplete component can be found here here https://github.com/joshhanley/livewire-autocomplete-demo
+The source code for a demo of this Livewire Autocomplete component can be found here here https://github.com/joshhanley/livewire-autocomplete-demo ***(outdated as it still uses Livewire 2 and Laravel 9)***

 ## Example API